happeo/widget-sdk/README.md

 `sdk.happeo.init("my-widget-id");`

 Initialises the SDK.
 Requires string widget id as the parameter.
+If this widget receives prop `uniqueId`, use that to initialise the widget.

 `sdk.happeo.user.getCurrentUser();`